 French train strike disrupts holiday travel

-PARIS: French rail services ground to a halt in parts of the country on Sunday (Oct 20) as workers walked off the job for a third day in a dispute over train staffing levels, stranding holiday travellers.
+PARIS: French rail services ground to a halt in parts of the country on Sunday (Oct 20) as workers walked off the job for a third day in a dispute over train staffing levels.

 Services in the Paris suburbs, the northeastern Champagne-Ardenne region and the southern Occitanie region, which includes Toulouse and Montpellier, were particularly affected.

-The state railway company SNCF said most services would return to normal on Monday.

-The industrial action began on Friday after a train in northeastern France slammed into a truck at a level crossing, injuring 11 people.
+The industrial action began on Friday after a train in north-east France slammed into a truck at a level crossing, leaving 11 people injured.

-The train driver was himself among those hurt but being the sole employee of state railway company SNCF on board had to help take care of passengers.
+The train driver was himself among those hurt but being the sole employee of state railways company SNCF on board had to help take care of passengers.

-Unions said the incident highlighted understaffing on trains, notably the absence of ticket inspectors on some lines.
+Unions said the incident highlighted what they say is a problem of understaffing on trains, notably the absence of ticket inspectors on some lines.

-SNCF's management has accused the workers of abusing that right on a busy weekend for train travel, at the start of the mid-autumn school holidays.
+SNCF's management has accused the workers of abusing that right to indulge in a wildcat strike on a busy weekend for train travel, at the start of the mid-autumn school holidays.

 It argues that some train lines have not had ticket inspectors for decades.